curusarn/resh/README.md

 - :white_check_mark: Provide an app to search the history (launch it using `resh`)
   - :heavy_check_mark: provide binding for Control+R (enable it using `reshctl enable ctrl_r_binding_global`)
-  - :white_check_mark: allow searchnig by metadata (only command and directory so far)
+  - :white_check_mark: use current context when searching (only current directory so far)
+  - :x: allow searching completely without context
+  - :x: allow listing details for individual commands
-  - :x: app contians different search modes
+  - :x: include a help page with keybindings and onboarding in the app

 - :heavy_check_mark: Provide a `reshctl` utility to control and interact with the project
   - :heavy_check_mark: zsh completion